 What are protocols during the COVID-19 pandemic?

-Should you wish to provide comments regarding a matter being considered by Council please submit written correspondence.
-Correspondence can be submitted by email to the Office of the Town Clerk at email@example.com by noon on the day of the meeting.
+Should you wish to provide comments regarding a matter being considered by Council please submit written correspondence and/or a Delegation Request Form.
+Correspondence can be submitted by email to the Office of the Town Clerk at firstname.lastname@example.org by noon on the day of the meeting.
 Written correspondence must include your full name, address, and the item on the agenda that your correspondence is related to.
-For persons who would like to address Committee or Council during a virtual meeting, a Delegation Request Form must be completed and submitted to the Office of the Town Clerk at firstname.lastname@example.org by noon on the business day prior to the date of the meeting.
+For persons who would like to address Committee or Council virtually, a Delegation Request Form must be completed and submitted to the Office of the Town Clerk at email@example.com by noon on the business day prior to the date of the meeting.
 Should you be unable to access a computer, please call 905.430.4315 to speak with a Staff Member in the Office of the Town Clerk.

 Virtual Committee of the Whole and Council meetings continue to be available for live viewing through the Town’s live stream feed at www.whitby.ca/committee.